Resources for Schools

 Whole Class Ensemble Tuition, In Harmony programmes, Area Bands, the innovative Music Camp and the Robin Hood Youth Orchestra family of ensembles give YP the chance to develop their skills over a longer period of time.
 The many schools engaging with these integrated progression routes will be able to utilise data collected for the DfE, showing that Nottingham city schools lead the way in terms of equality and diversity in music education.

 Get in touch with us for help and advice about using music hub initiatives as part of your Artsmark application.
-For more information about Artsmark, click here or contact The Mighty Creatives for support with the application process.
+For more information about Artsmark, click here.